-The CNPJ is a 13-character unique number that identifies businesses and other types of juridical arrangements within the Receita Federal do Brasil.
+The CNPJ is a 13-character unique identification number that recognizes businesses and other types of juridical arrangements within the Receita Federal do Brasil.

 Why do I need a CPF?

-- want to open a bank account in Brazil;
+- Want to open a bank account in Brazil

-- want to open or be part of a business in Brazil;
+- Want to open or be part of a business in Brazil

-- intend to move to Brazil;
+- Intend to move to Brazil

-- would like to join the Brazilian Army;
+- Would like to join the Brazilian Army

-- are looking to get credit in the future
+- Are looking to get credit in the future

 What documents do I need to get my CPF?